gear-foundation/gear-wiki/docs/examples/gft-20.md

 The implementation of fungible token includes the following contracts:
 - The `master` fungible token that serves as a proxy program that redirects the message to the logic contract;
-- The token `logic` contract that includes the realization of main standard token functions.The logic is placed in a separate contract in order to be able to add functions without losing the address of the fungible token and the contract state;
+- The token `logic` contract that includes the realization of main standard token functions.
+The logic is placed in a separate contract in order to be able to add functions without losing the address of the fungible token and the contract state;
 - The several `storage` contracts that store the balances of the users.

 ![img alt](./img/overall_ft_arch.png)